top of page

 • You watch the clock.
 You do the maths.
 If I fall asleep now, I'll get six hours.
 Five and a half.
 Five.
 Each calculation makes it harder to drift off.

 • You catastrophise about tomorrow.
 You lie there thinking about everything you have to do, the meeting you need to be sharp for, the children you need to show up for — and your mind convinces you that without sleep, you'll fail all of it.
+Every unresolved worry surfaces, louder and more catastrophic than it felt in daylight.

 • You make all sorts of excuses as to why you haven’t slept/well.
 You're quick to blame anything that might have disturbed you, knowing deep down it’s all on you.
-The anxiety starts hours before bed.
-It's not just a bedtime thing.
-You might notice tension building through the late afternoon, a quiet bracing that begins well before your head hits the pillow.

 You are not alone in this.
 And there is a reason it has felt so hard to fix.

 And now every time you get into bed, your brain scans for danger.
 Will tonight be another bad night?
 What if I can't sleep again?
 I have so much on tomorrow.
-That thought spiral triggers a stress response — cortisol, adrenaline, a body primed for action — which makes sleep physiologically impossible.
-Then the wakefulness confirms the fear.
-Which makes tomorrow night worse.

-Why Traditional Sleep Advice Makes It Worse
+Why Traditional Sleep Advice Can Fall Short

 Here's the cruel irony: most conventional sleep advice actively feeds the loop.

-Six Truths About Sleep Anxiety
+Four Truths About Sleep Anxiety

 Where Do You Go From Here